svenkreiss/databench/docs/index.rst

 Overview
 ========

-Databench is a Python package that you can install using
+Databench is a Python package that you can install using ``pip`` inside a ``virtualenv``:

 .. code-block:: bash

+	virtualenv venv
+	source venv/bin/activate
 	pip install git+https://github.com/svenkreiss/databench.git

 It provides an executable ``databench`` and the Python module ``databench`` as well as a JavaScript library for the frontend with the same name.
+Running the executable creates a local web server which you can access at http://localhost:5000.
 A good way to start is to jump right into :ref:`quickstart`.

 Some features are shown in the `live demos`_.
 They do not include examples with parallelization or database interfaces (like asynchronously subscribing to a Redis channel) but those examples are available in the `databench_examples`_ repository.